pcminigames/skyfight/README.md

 4. When all of the online players have chosen a team and kit, the game will start automatically.
 5. The game ends when one team has no players left alive.

+### Inventory layout

+The inventory layout can be customized using the `/inventory` command:
+- `/inventory help` - Shows the help message.
+- `/inventory list` - Lists all available inventory layouts.
+- `/inventory use <layout_id>` - Saves the specified layout as your preferred inventory layout.
+This won't change until the player uses this command again.
+- `/inventory try <layout_id>` - Gives the player the items defined in the specified layout, so they can try it out, but does not save it as the preferred layout.
+- `/inventory reset` - Resets the player's preferred inventory layout to the default layout.
+- `/inventory new <layout_id>` - Creates a new inventory layout with the specified id.
+Puts the player in layout creation mode, where they can modify their inventory to create the layout.
+- `/inventory submit` - Submits the current inventory as a new layout.
+Only works if the player is in layout creation mode.
+- `/inventory exit` - Exits the layout creation or trial mode without saving any changes.
+- `/inventory remove <layout_id>` - Removes the specified inventory layout.

 ## Notes

 - Make sure to try out other [pythoncraft's minigames](https://github.com/orgs/pcminigames/repositories)